 Other Notable Features

-When you first open up the LeadDelta Inbox all of your LinkedIn conversations will be loaded and you will be able to scroll through them distraction-free and send new messages to people you haven’t messaged yet.
+When you open up the LeadDelta Inbox for the first time all of your LinkedIn conversations will be loaded and you will be able to scroll through them distraction-free and send new messages to people you haven’t messaged yet.

 On top of your Inbox, you will see the search bar which can search through your conversations, not only by the contact’s name but also by the content of the conversation.